Key AI trends in banking for 2026: expert insights from a panel

 For now, that means keeping a "Human in the loop."

-- Design time: AI writes code and summaries, humans review before deployment
+- Design Time: AI writes code or summaries, humans review before deployment

 As confidence grows, the human steps back.
 But trust is the currency of banking.
 You can't afford to lose it.